Our Ford Model T's

 The 1920 was first purchased by a railroad company operating in Danville, Virginia.
 The company removed most of its body and replaced it with a wooden one.
 "Hack" is an old word for "taxi" - so a "depot hack" was an early taxi cab designed to take railroad passengers to the depot or railroad company-owned hotel.

 This car has changed hands only a few times in its life.
 Each owner adapted it to his or her own needs and replaced worn parts with whatever suitable pieces they could find.
-This haphazard evolution gives this vintage vehicle a certain unreproducable charm.
-And it runs great!
+This haphazard evolution gave this vintage vehicle a certain unreproducable charm.
+And thanks to all this constant attention, it runs great!

-When on "wedding duty" this unique auto often serves as the "gift wagon" where guests can place packages for the bride and groom.
+When on "wedding duty" this unique auto often served as the "gift wagon" where guests placed packages for the bride and groom.
+Soon, it will be completely rebuilt into a proper multi-passenger depot hack with an all-new oak body.

 1926 Model T Roadster